blephy/custom-smiirl-counter-api/README.md

 # simple-smiirl-counter
 Simple and fast integration of the perso / custom [Smiirl](http://www.smiirl.com/fr/) counter.
 This repo let you show custom number in your custom smiirl counter, and add simple possibility to edit the number with a basic user interface ([folder edit](edit/)).

+Edit actions are logged.
+Edit actions are :
+- Add number from value
+- Remove number from value
+- Erase number with new value
+- Reset number to zero

 ## Pré-requis
 - [Nginx](https://nginx.org/en/) or [Apache](https://httpd.apache.org/)